 Caution: Anyone taking anti-depressant medication of any kind should not try to take these natural nutritional supplements at the same time.
 These substances could have a synergestic effect with your medication and result in significant side effects.
 If you are taking medications and wish to try the natural approach, consult your physician about switching.

-SAMe
+SAMe and Depression

 SAMe is a natural substance found in every cell of the human body and produced in the human body from the amino acids methionine and betaine plus B12 and folic acid.
 A young healthy body produces all that it needs.
 Low levels of SAMe or the nutrients that it is produced from can result in arthritis, depression or dementia.